-We will not issue any of the Series 2014A Bonds unless and until we have received an opinion of the Attorney General of the State of Texas approving the issuance of the Bonds pursuant to the Master Debt Resolution and the Eleventh Supplemental Debt Resolution.
+We will not issue any of the Bonds unless and until we have received an opinion of the Attorney General of the State of Texas approving the issuance of the Bonds pursuant to the Master Debt Resolution and the Thirteenth Supplemental Debt Resolution.

-All legal matters incident to the legality and enforceability of the Bonds, including their authorization, issuance and sale, are subject to the approval of Bracewell & Giuliani LLP, Dallas, Texas, and West & Associates L.L.P., Dallas, Texas, our Co-Bond Counsel.
+All legal matters incident to the legality and enforceability of the Bonds, including their authorization, issuance and sale, are subject to the approval of Bracewell LLP, Dallas, Texas, and West & Associates L.L.P., Dallas, Texas, our Co-Bond Counsel.

-The initial delivery of the Bonds to the Underwriters is subject to our receipt from Co-Bond Counsel of their opinions substantially to the effect set forth in the form and substance attached hereto as Appendix A.
+The initial delivery of the Bonds to the Underwriters is subject to our receipt of the opinions of Co-Bond Counsel substantially to the effect set forth in the form and substance attached hereto as Appendix A.

-Our Co-Bond Counsel have reviewed the information describing the Obligations in the Disclosure Statement, and the information describing the Bonds contained in this Official Statement to verify that such information conforms to the provisions of the Master Debt Resolution, the Fourth Supplemental Debt Resolution, the Fifth Supplemental Debt Resolution, the Sixth Supplemental Debt Resolution, the Seventh Supplemental Debt Resolution, the Ninth Supplemental Debt Resolution, the Tenth Supplemental Debt Resolution and the Eleventh Supplemental Debt Resolution.
+Our Co-Bond Counsel have reviewed the information describing the Obligations in the Disclosure Statement, and the information describing the Bonds contained in this Official Statement to verify that such information conforms to the provisions of the Master Debt Resolution, the Fourth Supplemental Debt Resolution, the Fifth Supplemental Debt Resolution, the Sixth Supplemental Debt Resolution, the Seventh Supplemental Debt Resolution, the Eighth Supplemental Debt Resolution, the Ninth Supplemental Debt Resolution, the Tenth Supplemental Debt Resolution, the Eleventh Supplemental Debt Resolution, the Twelfth Supplemental Debt Resolution and the Thirteenth Supplemental Debt Resolution.

-Portions of the fees paid by us to Co-Bond Counsel for services rendered in connection with the issuance of the Bonds under the Master Debt Resolution and the Eleventh Supplemental Debt Resolution are contingent on the issuance and sale of the Bonds.
+Portions of the fees paid by us to Co-Bond Counsel for services rendered in connection with the issuance of the Bonds under the Master Debt Resolution and the Thirteenth Supplemental Debt Resolution are contingent on the issuance and sale of the 2016A Bonds.